 Signs of chickenpox are easy to see.
-Healthcare providers often can look at a child's skin and know if he or she has chickenpox.
+Healthcare providers often can look at a child's skin and know if they have chickenpox.

 Make sure your child gets plenty of rest and fluids.
 Chickenpox will go away on its own in a week or two.
 To help your child feel less itchy, you can:

 Don't give your child aspirin.
 Aspirin can harm children who have fevers.
-If you must give your child a pain killer, use acetaminophen (such as Tylenol®).
-If you are not sure what pain killer to use, ask your healthcare provider or pharmacist.
+If your child needs a pain reliever, use acetaminophen (such as Tylenol®).
+If you’re not sure what product to use, ask your healthcare provider or pharmacist.

 To prevent dehydration, give your child fluids.
-Cold fluids and a soft bland diet will help if he or she has mouth sores.
+Cold fluids and a soft bland diet will help if they have mouth sores.

-Healthy people who get chickenpox do not usually have complications.
-However, having a severe case of chickenpox could be more dangerous for very young babies, teenagers, pregnant women and people with immunity issues, such as transplant patients.
+Healthy people who get chickenpox don’t usually have complications.
+However, having a severe case of chickenpox could be more dangerous for very young babies, teenagers, pregnant people and people with immunity issues, such as transplant patients.
 This group also includes people with cancer or HIV or people being treated with chemotherapy or steroids.

-A vaccine for chickenpox is available and recommended.
-Ask your healthcare provider about the vaccine.
+Yes, there’s a vaccine for chickenpox.
+It’s recommended, so ask your healthcare provider about the vaccine.

 Two doses are recommended.
-In children under the age of 13, one dose should be given between the ages of 12 and15 months, while the other is given at the age of 4-6 years.
+When your child is under the age of 13, they should get one dose between the ages of 12 and15 months, and the second between the ages of four and six years.

-If you are 13 or older and never got the vaccine, you should get two doses at least 28 days apart.
+If you’re 13 or older and never got the vaccine, you should get two doses at least 28 days apart.

 When children get chickenpox, their bodies fight the illness by making a substance called antibodies.
 The antibodies fight the virus and help the body get well.
-These antibodies stay in the body throughout an adult's life.
+These antibodies stay in your body throughout your life.
 If an adult comes in contact with the virus, the antibodies are there to fight the germ.

 Shingles is also called herpes zoster, but it’s not the same as genital herpes.
-Like chickenpox, it looks like a rash of small bumps.
-It can be painful and can take longer to heal.
-Shingles will usually go away on its own in a week or two.
+Like chickenpox, it looks like a rash made up of small bumps.
+Shingles can be painful and can take a while to heal.
+It will usually go away on its own in a week or two.
 There are vaccines to prevent shingles.
 Talk to your healthcare provider to see which one is right for you.

 Call your healthcare provider if your child:

-Your child can go back to school seven days after the rash appears.
-It is not necessary to wait for the scabs to heal, but you do need to wait until all the blisters have scabbed over.
+Your child can go back to school about seven to 10 days after the rash appears.
+You don’t need to wait for the scabs to heal, but you do need to wait until all the blisters have scabbed over.
 You’re contagious while the blisters have fluid.